tenchi-security/zanshin_automate_aws_onboard/README.md

 ### 2. Choose the VPC subnet that can reach the Internet

-This solution needs to download [Zanshin CLI](https://pypi.org/project/zanshincli/) from Python Package Index and communicates with Zanshin API on https://api.zanshin.tenchisecurity.com, so it needs to be deployed on a VPC and Subnet that can reach the public internet.
+This solution needs to download [Zanshin CLI](https://pypi.org/project/zanshincli/) from Python Package Index and communicate with Zanshin API on https://api.zanshin.tenchisecurity.com, so it needs to be deployed on a VPC and Subnet that can reach the public internet.
 If you require that traffic goes through a proxy, that can be configured via CloudFormation Parameters.

 If you don't have an existing VPC, you can create one.
 The requirements are:
-- One private and one public subnet, with an [Amazon VPC NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in order to traffic reach the internet.
+- One private and one public subnet, with an [Amazon VPC NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in order for traffic to reach the internet.
 Or,
-- One public subnet with default route and associated to an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in order to traffic reach the internet.
+- One public subnet with default route and associated to an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in order for traffic to reach the internet.

 The CloudFormation stack will create a Security Group that don't allow inbound traffic, and only allow outbound traffic via HTTPS.